FY2012 Annual Report

 (i) Studies on the Tob family of proteins.

-To dissect signaling pathway downstream of ErbB/EGF receptor family tyrosine kinases, we screened a cDNA expression library with c-ErbB-2 protein and identified tob that encoded a 45kDa protein.
-Tob displayed homology with the growth suppressing proteins, Btg1 and Btg2/Pc3.
-Successively we identified and characterized Tob2 and ANA that were homologous to Tob.
-These proteins composed a functionally related anti-proliferative protein family, called the Tob/Btg family.
+In the study to dissect signaling pathway downstream of ErbB/EGF receptor family tyrosine kinases, we identified the tob family of genes that code for proteins, Tob, Tob2, and ANA, that are associated with anti-proliferative function.
 Upon EGF stimulation MAP kinase became activated downstream of the EGF receptor.
 We found that MAP kinase in turn phosphorylated Tob, resulting in suppression of the antiproliferative activity of Tob.
 Further analyses of Tob family proteins with gene manipulated mouse lines revealed followings. #1: Mice lacking Tob were prone to develop cancer. #2: Mice lacking Tob showed osteopetrosis-like phenotype due to enhanced differentiation and proliferation of osteoblasts.
 In contrast, #3, mice lacking Tob2 had decreased bone mass due to the increment of osteoclasts. #4: Tob2-deficinet mice exhibit increased adiposity with augmented mass of the epididymal WAT. #5: Mice lacking ana, which was specifically expressed in type II alveolar epithelial cells, developed spontaneous lung adenocarcinoma.
 The underlying molecular mechanisms of these phenotypes have been addressed to reveal that Tob negatively regulates cyclin D expression.
-Tob was also shown to negatively regulate BMP (bone morphogenetic protein)-mediated signaling.
-Tob2 was shown to negatively regulate formation of osteoclasts by suppressing RANKL expression through its interaction with Vitamin D3 receptor.
-In addition, Tob2 could negatively regulate adipogenesis by inhibiting PPARg2 expression.
+Tob also negatively regulate BMP (bone morphogenetic protein)-mediated signaling.
+Tob2 negatively regulate formation of osteoclasts by suppressing RANKL expression through its interaction with Vitamin D3 receptor.
+In addition, Tob2 could negatively regulate adipogenesis by inhibiting PPARg2 expression (Fig. 1).

-Apart from these anti-proliferative and/or anti-differentiation characters, we found that Tob exhibited anti-apoptotic properties in response to DNA damage.
-UV (high dose)-induced stress promoted proteasome-dependent degradation of Tob, triggering an apoptotic signal.
-Exogenous expression of Tob that was engineered to be degradation-resistant suppressed UV-induced apoptosis.
-Interestingly, suppression of Tob by small-interfering RNAs resulted in frequent induction of apoptosis in response to low-doses of UV that do not promote Tob degradation but rather stabilize Tob.
-This induction of apoptosis occurred irrespectively of the presence or absence of functional p53.
+Apart from these anti-proliferative and/or anti-differentiation characters, Tob exhibits anti-apoptotic properties in response to DNA damage.
+UV (high dose)-induced stress promotes proteasome-dependent degradation of Tob, triggering an apoptotic signal.
+Low-doses of UV do not trigger apoptosis and do not promote Tob degradation either.
+Rather, Low-doses of UV stabilize Tob.
+Suppression of Tob by small-interfering RNAs results in frequent induction of apoptosis in response to low doses of UV.
+This induction of apoptosis occurs irrespectively to the presence or absence of functional p53.
 Taken together, clearance of Tob provides a novel p53-independent pathway for UV-induced apoptosis.
-We recently identified several molecules which were responsible for a low dose of UV-induced Tob stabilization.
-These molecules included Cdc7 and HMGB1 and appeared to contribute to suppression of a low dose of UV-induced apoptosis.
+Involvement of proteasomes in degradation of Tob has been reported.
+We found that Cul4-DDB1(Cdt2) induces ubiquitination and degradation of Tob.
+Interestingly, DNA replication-initiating kinase Cdc7 inhibits Cul4-DDB1(Cdt2)-induced Tob degradation (Fig. 2).
+Cdc7-mediated Tob phosphorylation appears to contribute to suppression of a low dose of UV-induced apoptosis.

 (ii) Studies on the CCR4-NOT deadenylase complex.